Osvaldo Valenti: The Second World War

-After the fall of the Fascist regime in 1943, Valenti joined the Republic of Salò, and moved to Venice together with his mistress Luisa Ferida, renouncing a contract for two films to be shot in Spain in early 1944.
+In the summer of 1943, the collapse of the fascist regime, followed by the Allied air raids on the capital, caused severe setbacks to Italian film industry.
+In late 1943, Valenti joined the Republic of Salò, and moved to Venice together with his partner, Luisa Ferida, renouncing a contract for two films to be shot in Spain in early 1944.